 Pro forma results of operations for the acquisitions completed have not been presented because the effects of the acquisitions, individually and in the aggregate, were not material to the Company's financial results.

-14. NET LOSS PER SHARE
+14. NET (LOSS) INCOME PER SHARE

-The following table summarizes the computation of basic and diluted net loss per share (in thousands, except share and per share data):
+The following table summarizes the computation of basic and diluted net loss per share attributable to common stockholders (in thousands, except share and per share data):